Matrix Completion via Max-Norm Constrained Optimization: Introduction

-In this paper we study matrix completion based on the noisy observations under a general sampling model using the max-norm as a convex relaxation for the rank.
+In this paper, we employ the max-norm as a convex relaxation for the rank to study matrix completion based on noisy observations in a general, unspecified sampling model.
 The rate of convergence for the max-norm constrained least squares estimator is obtained.
-Information-theoretical methods are used to establish a matching minimax lower bound under the general non-uniform sampling model.
-The minimax upper and lower bounds together yield the optimal rate of convergence for the Frobenius norm loss.
-It is shown that the max-norm regularized approach indeed provides a more stable approximate recovery guarantee, with respect to the sampling distributions, than previously used trace-norm based approaches.
-In the special case of the uniform sampling model, our results also show that the extra logarithmic factors in the results given in \cite{SST10} could be avoided after a careful analysis to match the minimax lower bound with the upper bound (see Theorems \ref{thm1-mc} and \ref{thm-lb} and the discussions in Section \ref{main.sec}).
+Information-theoretical methods are used to establish a matching minimax lower bound in the general non-uniform sampling model.
+Together, the minimax upper and lower bounds yield the optimal rate of convergence for the Frobenius norm loss.
+It is shown that the max-norm regularized approach indeed provides a unified and robust approximate recovery guarantee with respect to sampling schemes.
+In the uniform sampling model as a special case, our results also show that the extra logarithmic factors appeared in the error rates obtained by \cite{SST10} and \cite{FS2011} could be avoided after a careful analysis to match the minimax lower bound with the upper bound (see Theorems \ref{Thm3.1} and \ref{Thm3.3} and the discussions in Section \ref{main.sec}).

 The max-norm constrained minimization problem is a convex program.
-The computational effectiveness of this method is also studied, based on a first-order algorithm developed in \cite{Lee2010} for solving convex programs involving a max-norm constraint, which outperforms the semi-definite programming (SDP) method of Srebro, {\it et al.} \cite{Sre04}.
-We will show in Section \ref{implementation.sec} that the convex optimization problem can be implemented in polynomial time as a function of the sample size and the matrix dimensions.
+To solve general convex programs that involve either a max-norm constraint or a max-norm penalization, a first-order algorithm was proposed by \cite{Lee2010}, which is computationally effective and outperforms the semi-definite programming (SDP) method of \cite{Sre04}.
+In principle, the method of \cite{Lee2010} is based on nonconvex relaxations.
+Therefore, their algorithm is only guaranteed to find a stationary point, and statistical properties of such solutions are difficult to analyze.
+Recently, \cite{F2015b} proposed a scalable algorithm based on the alternating direction of multipliers method to efficiently solve the max-norm constrained optimization problem with guaranteed rate of convergence to the global optimum.
+In summary, the max-norm constrained empirical risk minimization problem can indeed be implemented in polynomial time as a function of the sample size and matrix dimensions.